jvllmr/poetry-types/README.md

 ## TODO:

-- Add tests (Waiting for the next release)
+- Add tests (Waiting for the next poetry 1.2 release)
-- Make command-line output more beautiful maybe?